Academic policies and procedures

 It can happen that you are unable to attend a lecture, tutorial or exam, due to illness or other circumstances beyond your control.
 Or that you cannot hand in a paper on time because of this.
 In that case, you have to report this IN ADVANCE to the secretariat of the programme that offers the particular course.

-- Master’s programmes offered by Innovation, Environmental and Energy Sciences: > Fill out this absence form
+- Master’s programmes offered by the department of Sustainable Development: > Fill out this absence form

 - Master’s programmes offered by Earth Sciences: